silshack/inls161fall2016/_posts/2016-09-28-branching-and-merging.md

 It is okay if you are still early on: that is fine.
 I want to be able to collectively help you, though, and that will be easier to do if I know where you are and if you can help each other through tasks that are closer together in the overall workflow.

+For the rest of class, continue to work on your sites and initial reflection post.